10 All-Natural Remedies To Get Rid Of Facial Redness

 4. Colloidal oatmeal

 Another skin-soothing ingredient that's proved to tame redness is colloidal oatmeal.
-Also considered a centuries-old treatment, colloidal oatmeal has been used as a topical for a variety of redness-provoking skin issues, including burns, itchiness and dryness, and eczema.
-Colloidal oatmeal's skin-soothing ability is thanks to its anti-inflammatory and moisturizing nature, as well as its ability to promote skin barrier healing.
+Also considered a centuries-old treatment10, colloidal oatmeal has been used as a topical for a variety of redness-provoking skin issues, including burns, itchiness and dryness, and eczema.
+Colloidal oatmeal's skin-soothing ability11 is thanks to its anti-inflammatory and moisturizing nature, as well as its ability to promote skin barrier healing.
 To fully reap the benefits, use colloidal oatmeal in a leave-on product, such as a lotion or cream, and apply to redness-prone areas.

 5. Cucumber masks

 Cucumber masks inspire images of a calming spa, but they're used as a soothing active for a reason.
 The vegetable is 95% water and offers tons of hydration, which can help any dryness-induced redness.
-But it also has anti-inflammatory properties thanks to the antioxidants.
+But it also has anti-inflammatory properties thanks to the antioxidants12.
 You can DIY one at home by pureeing a cucumber and slathering it on for minutes.
 After rinsing off the mask, however, be sure to use an occlusive agent like a cream or oil to seal in the moisture, as the water on the skin can evaporate, leaving you drier than before.

 6. Avoid certain topical ingredients.

 When it comes to facial redness, what you don't do is just as important as what you apply topically.
-Certain topical ingredients are known to trigger irritation and redness.
+Certain topical ingredients13 are known to trigger irritation and redness.
 "Generally, it's best to avoid irritating or drying ingredients," Shah says.
 "Examples include alcohol, witch hazel, menthol, fragrance, peppermint, camphor, propylene glycol, [and] sulfates.
 Some people may also find parabens, formaldehyde or formaldehyde-releasing agents, and acne medications (retinoids, benzoyl peroxide, salicylic acid) irritating as well."
 If you're already into natural alternatives, there's a good chance you've already nixed camphor, propylene glycol, sulfates, parabens, and formaldehyde—but alcohol can be a tricky one.
 It's not a harmful ingredient, per se, so it's found in many clean beauty favorites.
 However, it just happens to be drying—so if you are hypersensitive, be mindful of the ingredient.

 7. Avoid trigger foods.

-It's widely accepted that certain dietary choices can contribute to and even trigger flushing flare-ups.
+It's widely accepted that certain dietary choices14 can contribute to and even trigger flushing flare-ups.
 Anecdotally, there is plenty of testimony, among rosacea sufferers especially, that avoiding specific trigger foods and beverages can help curb redness.
 In one study of 400 rosacea patients, 78% of respondents said they chose to alter their diet in order to avoid flare-ups.

 The most common culprits: spicy foods and hot drinks.
 Spices, including hot sauce, red pepper, and cayenne pepper, as well as spicy dishes like chili and hot sausage have all been reported by rosacea patients as common triggers.
 This reaction is thought to be caused by a chemical called capsaicin, which affects the receptors in the skin that sense pain and warmth.
 Another chemical compound to steer clear of: cinnameldehyde, which is found in cinnamon, tomatoes, citrus, and chocolate.
 Drinks that are normally served hot, including tea and coffee, are also considered frequent rosacea triggers.